axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-06-what-would-a-fiat-business-look-like-with-rads.markdown

    </div>
    </li>
   </ul>
- <p>Each employee gets to assign a “bonus” to the other people they know based on <em>whatever they feel</em> is the other co-owner&rsquo;s contribution.
-Managers won&rsquo;t have to spend time agonizing over bonus assignments.</p>
+ <p>Each employee/co-onwer gets to assign a &ldquo;bonus&rdquo; to the other people they know based on <em>whatever they feel</em> is their contribution.
+Note that managers can participate as co-owners of the fund because they are employee&rsquo;s, too (<em>i.e.</em>, and they wouldn&rsquo;t have to spend time agonizing over bonus assignments).
+Over time, more and more bosses would be include in this and finally&hellip; the Executive bonus would be thrown in, with <em>everybody</em> participating.</p>

 <h1 class="_section">APPENDICES</h1>